-Videndum plc has complied with the requirements of Listing Rules 9.8.6R by including climate-related financial disclosures consistent with TCFD recommendations and recommended disclosures.
-We will continue to develop our TCFD reporting in the 2022 Annual Report as we further embed the recommendations and latest guidance.
+Videndum plc has complied with the requirements of the Listing Rule 9.8.6R by including climate-related financial disclosures consistent with the TCFD recommendations and recommended disclosures.
+We complied with the mandatory climate-related financial disclosure requirements under the Companies (Strategic Report) (Climate-related Financial Disclosure) Regulations 2022.

 Governance – Ensuring accountability and responsibility for climate-related risks and opportunitiesplus